 Agile project management is an approach to software development that helps teams cope with requirement changes at any stage of the product development.
 Four values and 12 principles seemed one too many, so we've decided to bring you the soul of it in six simple mantras.

 In software, as in life, things don't go as planned.
 Successful teams are those that can deal with the changes.
 A change isn't just a problem to deal with—rather, it must be seen as an opportunity to improve the outcome.
-A change represents potential and possibilities, and teams that are nimble enough to utilize this are the ones who stay in the game.
+In the agile approach to project management, a change represents potential and possibilities, and teams that are nimble enough to utilize this are the ones who stay in the game.

 The primary measure of progress is working software.
 The emphasis is on time as well as quality.
 So within a time-boxed period, you ship a functional product/update.
 You release a basic viable version in an iteration and then refine it in the following iterations.